soklet/soklet/README.md

 * Main focus: route HTTP requests to Java methods
 * Near-instant startup
 * No dependencies
-* Small featureset; big impact
+* Small but expressive API
-* Full control over request and response processing
+* Deep control over request and response processing
-* Minimize mutability
+* Be immutable where reasonable
-* Keep codebase small enough to read and understand it all
+* Small and comprehensible codebase

 ### Design Non-Goals